ezakhar/help/en/basics/analyse-detailed-activity.md

 > Training load = Intensity level \* Duration in hours \* 100

 ### VAM {#vam}

 VAM - is an abbreviation for the Italian **velocità ascensionale media**, which translates into English as "average ascent speed".
 This term has been proposed by the Italian physiologist and cycling coach Michele Ferrari.
-The indicator is calculated for any selected part of the dictance and shows the speed in meters per hour.
+The indicator is calculated for any selected part of the distance and shows the speed in meters per hour.

 VAM is widely used in cycling when it is needed to compare the athletes' fitness and to calculate the [relative power](#relativepower).